rapid7/insightconnect-plugins/active_directory_ldap/help.md

 # Version History

+* 3.2.10 _ Fix issue where escaped characters were not being handled correctly
 * 3.2.9 - Fix issue with error handling and logging for the Modify Groups action | Add example inputs | Update to use ldap3 2.7 and Python 3.8
 * 3.2.8 - Fix issue were adding objects to containers might fail
 * 3.2.7 - New spec and help.md format for the Extension Library